Arsen-Robotics/bigfootbot/docs/bfb_documentation.md

 └── README.md
 ```

+## docs/
+This folder contains the documentation for the project.

+bfb_documentation.md - this file.

 ## docker/
 In this folder, you can find the Dockerfiles for the different components of the robot.